aws-samples/amazon-connect-copy/README.md

   in the source and the target instance directories.
-- `connect_copy` will change files in both the target instance directory and the helper directory (except in dry-run mode).
+- `connect_copy` will change files in both the target instance directory and the helper directory (except in dry-run mode). i.e., `connect_copy` is not idempotent to the target and helper directory.
 - DO NOT reuse the target instance directory and the helper directory.
   Remove these two directories after copying.
   - If you want to keep a backup of the target instance after copying,